alvinzmz/Power-BI-challenge/README.md

 - Add visual with info on customers in Dashboard
 - Change that each visual affects all other visuals by clicking on them
 - Add panels / slicers on left to control slicing
-- ANY SUGGESTIONS / IDEAS welcome, above are just my (Philipp) ideas for the moment

 ### Sales Forecast (separate page on Dashboard)